Colorifix/python-notion-api/readme.md

 Currently only supported for inividual properties.

 You can create a page in a database and set the properties of the new page.
-Not all property types are currently supported (files, status, rollups are not supported).
+Formuas are not supported.

 ```python
 page = api.get_page(page_id='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx')